Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Discussions

 The specificity of the neuron selection method is critical to achieving this behavior.
-A preliminary evaluation comparing MAW with alternative pruning methods (VOW and PON) revealed that the latter lead to catastrophic performance collapse: at a $10\%$ pruning ratio in Llama-3.2-1B, VOW increased WikiText perplexity by $+337\%$ and Lambada by $+9,207\%$, while PON resulted in increases of $+527\%$ and $+35,440\%$, respectively (Appendix \ref{sec:mawjustification}).
-By contrast, MAW produced more moderate increases of $+51\%$ and $+259\%$.
-This empirical evidence confirms that the importance criterion fundamentally determines which cognitive capabilities are preserved during pruning.
+A preliminary evaluation comparing PPM with three alternative weight-only criteria (the standard L2 norm, VOW, and PON) revealed that all three lead to catastrophic performance collapse at a $10\%$ pruning ratio in Llama-3.2-1B: each drove LAMBADA perplexity into the thousands of percent above baseline, with L2 and PON additionally causing WikiText perplexity to diverge, while PPM produced moderate increases ($+54\%$ in WikiText, $+230\%$ in LAMBADA) (Appendix~\ref{sec:ppmjustification}).
+This evidence indicates that the importance criterion strongly influences which task capabilities are preserved during pruning.

 Additionally, recent activation-based width pruning methods---such as SliceGPT \cite{ashkboos_slicegpt_2024}, which applies PCA to activation covariance matrices, and AMP \cite{mugnaini_efficient_2025}, which uses projected activation magnitude---do not report similar dichotomies.
 Instead, these methods focus on minimizing uniform performance degradation across tasks.
-This divergence suggests that the observed dichotomy is specific to the MAW criterion and not a general property of width pruning in GLU architectures.
+This divergence suggests that the observed dichotomy is specific to the PPM criterion and not a general property of width pruning in GLU architectures.

 These observations carry direct implications for the design of pruning strategies.
 Importance criteria are not interchangeable; different methods selectively impact distinct cognitive capabilities of the model.
-While activation-based approaches prioritize preserving uniform performance, MAW introduces a selective trade-off that may be advantageous in applications where instructional adherence and truthfulness take precedence over the exhaustiveness of factual knowledge.
+While activation-based approaches prioritize preserving uniform performance, PPM introduces a selective trade-off that may be advantageous in applications where instructional adherence take precedence over the exhaustiveness of factual knowledge.